ignite/cli/contributing.md

 ## Providing Feedback

-* Before you open an issue, do a web search, and check for [existing open and closed GitHub Issues](https://github.com/ignite-hq/cli/issues) to see if your question has already been asked and answered.
+- Before you open an issue, do a web search, and check for [existing open and closed GitHub Issues](https://github.com/ignite-hq/cli/issues) to see if your question has already been asked and answered.
 If you find a relevant topic, you can comment on that issue.

-* To provide feedback or ask a question, create a [GitHub issue](https://github.com/ignite-hq/cli/issues/new/choose).
+- To provide feedback or ask a question, create a [GitHub issue](https://github.com/ignite-hq/cli/issues/new/choose).
 Be sure to provide the relevant information, case study, or informative links as suggested by the Pull Request template.
-* We recommend using GitHub issues for issues and feedback.
-However, you can ask quick questions on the **#🛠️ build-chains** channel in the official [Ignite Discord](https://discord.gg/ignt).

 - We recommend using GitHub issues for issues and feedback.
 However, you can ask quick questions on the **#🛠️ build-chains** channel in the official [Starport Discord](https://discord.gg/ignt).